Taking CBD Abroad: Travelling from the UKLintonCBD

 Taking CBD Abroad: Can you carry CBD oils in hand luggage?

 Yes, you can take CBD oils in your onboard hand luggage on a plane.
 As the majority of the items are 10ml, this is not an issue as it does not break the 100ml liquid flying limit.
 However, for peace of mind, the product would be better off sealed, ready to open and use at your end destination.
-If this is not possible as you wish to use it on the plane, then make sure it’s in a plastic see-through bag anyway (to avoid spillage) and for easy inspection should it be required.
+If this is not possible as you wish to use it on the plane.
+Then make sure it’s in a plastic see-through bag anyway (to avoid spillage).
+It easy inspection should it be required.

 The legality of cannabidiol still varies from country to country, so travellers will need to carefully research and understand the requirements of the country they’re visiting.
 In fact, the legality of CBD oil in the jurisdiction you are travelling to is the most crucial factor to consider.
 Taking CBD abroad from your country may not be a problem, but your destination may not allow it.